Jeysiva-apjs/Jeysiva-apjs/README.md

 - 👋 Greetings, I'm Jey!
 - 👀 My passion lies in the realm of software development.
-- 🌱 Presently, I'm learning and building backend applications.
+- 🌱 Presently, I'm learning and building REST APIs using Spring Boot.
-- 💞️ I'm enthusiastic about teaming up to create impactful projects and making meaningful contributions to open-source projects.
 - 📫 Feel free to connect with me through email at jeysiva.apjs@gmail.com or
 - 📫 Reach out on LinkedIn via https://www.linkedin.com/in/jeysiva-apjs.